 - cilantro ~ Chopped

-Ingredients to cook the vindaloo
+Cook the vindaloo

 - Finely minced the onions and stir in the sugar, the green chilies, and 1/4 cup water.
 If cooking immediately, stir the onion mixture in with the chicken.